 Eco coffins for a natural burial

 If you're considering an eco-friendly burial for your loved one, you may wish to note green funerals and woodland burials often use eco coffins, which are designed to be biodegradable and environmentally friendly.
 They give you the option of returning loved ones to nature in a dignified yet simplistic manner.
+If you’re planning a natural burial, you are likely to find that many of the woodland burial sites will allow coffins which minimise the effect on the natural environment of the site.

 Eco coffins are usually made from materials such as: